-Following a Vegetarian Diet After Weight Loss Surgery-Is It Possible?
+Following a Vegetarian Diet After Weight Loss Surgery

 Given the small size of the stomach after Bariatric Surgery, it’s very challenging for patients to consume adequate nutrition.
 There are vitamins and minerals that must be supplemented in the diet and it’s always a priority to eat enough protein.
 Is it possible to remove “meat” from your diet and still consume enough protein?
 If you’re a vegetarian or a vegan and had bariatric surgery, this is your challenge.